Favourited 87 times

 My Dad likes people of all ages and loves (like we do) people from all over.
 Personality-wise he responds best to people who are able to/willing to make conversation (its not so much about fluency, but about sociability and asking the right questions).
 He is a lifelong Italophile, a former surgeon, and he's interested in subjects such as nature, politics, archeology, and poetry.
 He used to be able to recite reams of poetry, but now mostly he'll occasionally burst into a favourite song.
 He's not quite as sharp as he used to be, but he still has a wicked sense of humour, turn of phrase and interest in many things.

 I would say me and my husband are similarly interested in all things; especially relating to culture.
-He's Irish and got out of the rat race a while ago, though currently he's working as an excavator driver locally.
+He's currently working as an excavator driver locally, though his first love is ceramics.
 In the future we intend to move away from the UK so its a bonus to be able to meet people and keep connected to what' happening elsewhere.
 I lived abroad for many years.
-I used to be a good Italian/Polish speaker but I'm really rusty- I would benefit from being able to speak either of these languages with you: and for any language-support really.
-So if you like teaching we can add in some language exchange, which would be good for me.
-As a teacher, I can probably write a language report for you for prospective employers/study purposes if that's useful.
-I can also do an initial assessment to help you identify key areas to work on while you are here.
+I used to be a good Italian/Polish speaker but I'm really rusty- I would benefit from any opportunity to speak either of these languages with you: and for any language-support really.
+As a teacher, I can do an initial assessment to help you identify key areas of your English to work on while you are here, and I can give you homework suggestions, and informally check your writing etc. More formal lessons can also be arranged if this is of interest.

 I don't eat meat, though my Dad and my husband do.
 But I'd welcome vegetarians/vegans.
 I'd also welcome people who have a commitment to daily practice such as yoga or meditation.